bseverns/horizon/test/native_dsp/README.md

 pio test -e native_dsp
 ```
 The env keeps firmware-only pieces (wiring, AudioStream plumbing) out of the
-build so you only compile the pure DSP bits.
-Tests live in `test/native_dsp`
+build so you only compile the pure DSP bits. `platformio.ini` pins
-and the `platformio.ini` explicitly points the runner there, so the build
-never trips over "nothing to compile" even when we exclude firmware files from
+`test_dir = test/native_dsp` and `test_build_project_src = yes`, so the runner
+hoovers up this folder directly and still links the Horizon core even when
-the native target.
-It stands alone—no Arduino or board inheritance—so
+firmware entry points are filtered out.
+It stands alone—no Arduino or board
-PlatformIO never nags you for hardware hints.
-CI runs this target on every
+inheritance—so PlatformIO never nags you for hardware hints.
+CI runs this
-push, right next to full Teensy builds, so regressions have nowhere to hide.
+target on every push, right next to full Teensy builds, so regressions have
+nowhere to hide.

 ## Why bother?
 - Fast iteration: catch logic regressions without hunting for a spare Teensy.